-Bill Woodrow, The Ledge, commissioned by the Creative Foundation for Folkestone Triennial 2017.
-Image by Thierry Bal.
+Bill Woodrow, The Ledge, commissioned by Creative Folkestone for Folkestone Triennial 2017.
+Image by Manuel Vason.

 This crystalline modernist architectural composition, echoing the white cliffs beyond, supports figures of an Inuit and a seal, and sits on a black puddle shape.
 Sited by the shore, the strong horizontals suggest the rising water level resulting from the disappearing polar ice caps, an iceberg melting into a pool of oil.
 The human figure and its ecological counterpart the seal represent an ancient way of life, standing on thin ice.
 Climate change, and its effect on people who are on the front line, or at the edge of change, has been a preoccupation of the artist for many years.

 Bill Woodrow’s practice made use of ‘secondary’ materials (human artefacts) from the start as raw materials.
 In this way he was a composer of narratives through using the existing vocabulary of the industrialised world.
 When he began to cast his sculptures in bronze in the 1990s, the trajectory of his work remained unchanged: the bronzes would very often be composed of industrially produced objects arranged to create a legible narrative.
 A deep interest in the history of humanity as well as the history of the natural world unsurprisingly led him to express his concern for the impact of human activity on the environment and ecology (and for the astonishing resilience of ‘nature’).